-Spend more for a 300C Luxury and you get an interior trimmed in a softer (Nappa) leather.
+Its interior trimmed in a soft (Nappa) leather.
 You also get slightly wider, lower-profile tyres mounted on 20-inch wheels, which are mainly there for their racier looks.
 Paddle gear-shifters on the steering wheel help squeeze some more fun out of the V6 engine.
 Windscreen wipers operate automatically when it rains.

 The Core targets those who want a raw, no-frills V8 experience, and so it does away with the leather upholstery, the sat-nav, and the active safety suite.